flutter/website/src/content/cookbook/plugins/picture-using-camera.md

 :::tip
 - For android, You must update `minSdkVersion` to 21 (or higher).
-- On iOS, lines below have to be added inside `ios/Runner/Info.plist` in order the access the camera and microphone.
+- On iOS, the following lines must be added inside `ios/Runner/Info.plist` to the access the camera and microphone.

   ```xml
   <key>NSCameraUsageDescription</key>
   <string>Explanation on why the camera access is needed.</string>